All Episodes

 Thug didn't win this case.

-The state simply fucking lost it between stupid judges, incompetent prosecutors, them not knowing what they're doing, shitty investigations, lazy uh police work, lazy prosecutors.
+The state simply fucking lost it between stupid judges, incompetent prosecutors, them not knowing what they're doing, shitty investigations, lazy police work, lazy prosecutors.

 It was a big fucking L. State of Georgia.

-Um, guys, the state, a lot of the times, it's a fucking kangaroo court.
+Guys, the state, a lot of the times, it's a fucking kangaroo court.

 It's a kangaroo court, right?

-You're trying to go ahead and prosecute a multimillionaire that can actually hire real counsel to fight this shit.
+You're trying to go ahead and prosecute a multi-millionaire that can actually hire real counsel to fight this shit.

 If we come after you for a fucking Rico, you're cooked.

-Look at every single person that you guys have seen, all these hip hop artists that get indicted for Rico's, they go down.
+Look at every single person that you guys have seen, all these hip-hop artists that get indicted for Ricos, they go down.

-Um Casanova, like when the feds, did he, right?
+Casanova, like when the feds, did he, right?

-Did he right now?
+Diddy right now?

-Um, Dirk, right now for murder for hire, like if the feds come, it's a fucking rap, bro.
+Like, if the feds come, it's a fucking rap, bro.

 But the state, they always fail.

-And then on top of this, let's be honest.
+And then on top of this, let's be honest, Fannie Willis is an idiot.

 She's incompetent.